humeval/humeval.github.io/_pages/2022/call-for-papers.md

 ### Workshop overview

-The 2nd HumEval Workshop invites the submission of long and short papers on substantial, original, and unpublished research on all aspects of human evaluation of NLP systems including but by no means limited to NLP systems whose output is language.
-The aspects include intrinsic (directly on the given task) as well as extrinsic (on an external task) evaluation, quantitative as well as qualitative methods, score-based (discrete or continuous scores) as well as annotation-based (marking, highlighting) procedures, different quality criteria.
+The Second Workshop on Human Evaluation of NLP Systems (HumEval'22) invites the submission of long and short papers on substantial, original, and unpublished research on all aspects of human evaluation of NLP systems with a focus on NLP systems which produce language as output.
+We welcome work on any quality criteria relevant to NLP, on both intrinsic evaluation (which assesses systems and outputs directly) and extrinsic evaluation (which assesses systems and outputs indirectly in terms of its impact on an external task or system), on quantitative as well as qualitative methods, score-based (discrete or continuous scores) as well as annotation-based (marking, highlighting).

 ### Invited speakers